nipy/heudiconv/paper.md

 # - name: Steven Tilley  # 11 commits, issues: opened 1 participated in 0
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are
-# - name: James Kent  # 8 commits, issues: opened 3 participated in 0
+ - name: James Kent  # 8 commits, issues: opened 3 participated in 0
-#   orcid:
+   orcid: 0000-0002-4892-2659
-#   affiliation:  # add full names if not yet listed, or indexes if already are
+   affiliation: University of Texas at Austin
 # - name: Michael  # 0 commits, issues: opened 7 participated in 3
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are